-Definitely have fun and stay in a hostel or apartment if you like.
+Definitely have fun and stay in a hostel, apartment or lovely Vancouver Airbnb if you like.
 If you need to save money, try one of these:

 Couchsurf! – Couchsurfing is the best way to save on cash when it comes to accommodation since most of the time you’re crashing for free.
 Staying with a local host is also a great chance to experience a more authentic side of the city.

 The problem is Couchsurfing is really popular (duh, it’s free) and demand often outstrips supply.
 Hosts are picky as well so you’ll need to impress them with an eye-catching message.
 Definitely try couchsurfing but be ready to be rejected.

 Tap into your backpacker network – You never know when you have a friend in a foreign city!
 If you’ve traveled a lot, you may have met someone from Vancouver or know someone who knows someone.